 - Available: Amazon

-In the additional weeks, Hall is victimized by both his gentleman employees Danson, Brogan, and Stevenson, and Warwick, who clenches an outstanding resentment for him.
+In the additional weeks, Hall is victimized by both his gentleman employees Danson, Brogan, and Stevenson, and Warwick, who clenches an outstanding resentment toward him.
 Warwick is knowledgeable that the cellar must be improved to make way for new departments.
-Warwick assistant Stevenson to look through the cellar before he appoints a crew to clean it out.
+Warwick assists Stevenson in looking through the cellar before he appoints a crew to clean it out.
 Stevenson is snatched by the creature and dragged missing.

 - Director: Rob Reiner